7 Reasons Why SEO Matters

 SEO is very much a long-term strategy.
 It can have a short-term impact, but it often grows and evolves.

-Google has refined its algorithm so that it’s serving results to users of the highest quality and will reflect their needs and interests in the best ways possible.
+Google has refined its algorithm so that it serves results of the highest quality to users and will reflect their needs and interests in the best ways possible.
 Google can interpret a good versus a bad user experience, and you’re rewarded with higher rankings when you provide a positive experience.

 This is a win-win from the business perspective because you’re pushed to optimize the user experience to rank, and both will be beneficial for your growth and success.